Pushing the Boundaries of Style

 By Kerry Hansen

-Based out of Oakland, California, Rene Rabbitt has global reach with extensive experience working with people and projects all over the world.
+Based out of Oakland, California, Rene Rabbitt of Rabbitt Design has global reach with extensive experience working with people and projects all over the world.
 As a freelance Designer and Draftsperson, Rene offers a broad scope of services and experience, including but not limited to architectural and structural plan sets, Chief Architect training, and both residential and commercial rendering.

 Rene began designing years ago when he was a General Contractor.
 “I once worked with a terminally-ill client whose only goal was to recreate her mother’s kitchen to a tee.
 After several iterations of attempting to achieve her goals through typical “spec design”, the space was still not reflecting what she remembered.
 It became clear that we needed to rethink our process.
 It was then that I discovered Chief Architect, through which I was able to help the client visualize and reflect every precise detail from memory.
 That kitchen still stands today and serves as an incredibly special homage to something that truly defined what design, to this day, means to me.”